 The ADVANCE program provides support to address these and other identified challenges to increase the participation and advancement of women in academic faculty and leadership positions.
 ADVANCE is particularly interested in projects that include a focus on underrepresented minority women and women with disabilities, as these populations are even more severely underrepresented in STEM academic careers and different strategies may be required to address their low representation.
-The ADVANCE Program welcomes creative uses of cyberinfrastructure, as well as creative and innovative international collaborations, for enabling and enhancing projects.
+The ADVANCE Program welcomes creative uses of cyberinfrastructure.
+In addition, proposal components that systemically enhance and provide access to international collaborations are encouraged.

-[1] Hoffer, T.B., M. Hess, V. Welch, Jr., and K. Williams, 2007.
+- [1].
+Hoffer, T.B., M. Hess, V. Welch, Jr., and K. Williams, 2007.
 Doctorate Recipients from United States Universities: Summary Report 2006.
 Chicago: National Opinion Research Center.
-(The report gives the results of data collected in the Survey of Earned Doctorates, conducted for six federal agencies, NSF, NIH, USED, NEH, USDA, and NASA by NORC.)

-[2] Women, Minorities, and Persons with Disabilities in Science and Engineering, National Science Foundation, 2007.

-[3] Science and Engineering Indicators, National Science Board, 2008.
+(The report gives the results of data collected in the Survey of Earned Doctorates, conducted for six federal agencies, NSF, NIH, USED, NEH, USDA, and NASA by NORC.) - [2].
+Women, Minorities, and Persons with Disabilities in Science and Engineering, National Science Foundation, 2009. - [3].
+Survey of Earned Doctorates, National Science Foundation, 2009. - [4].
+Science and Engineering Indicators, National Science Board, 2008.
 Two volumes.
-Arlington, VA: National Science Foundation (volume 1, NSB 08-01; volume 2, NSB 08-01A).

-[4] Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering, The National Academies Press, Washington, D.C., 2007.
+Arlington, VA: National Science Foundation (volume 1, NSB 08-01; volume 2, NSB 08-01A). - [5].
+Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering, The National Academies Press, Washington, D.C., 2007